ymyke/cardio/DOMAIN.md

 - **Run:** A run is a single game.
   - A run starts with a starting deck that is determined according to a certain mechanism, see below.
-  - Runs are fully predetermined based on some seed, i.e., they don't adapt based on the player's behavior in any way.
+  - Runs are fully predetermined based on some seed.
   - Runs are indefinite.
 A player gets as far as she gets.
   - A run represents the entire map and keeps track of the current location and the path taken so far.